timotejroiko/tiny-discord/docs/WebsocketShard.md

 |identifyHook|(id) => { time, ask? }|no|-|A function that is called before every identify \*\*\*\*|

 \* Etf can be up to 10% smaller than json but about 30% slower to unpack.
+Etf also natively supports bigints while json doesnt, therefore discord snowflakes are returned as bigints instead of strings to avoid needless conversions.
-Generally json encoding is recommended unless saving bandwidth is a priority.
+Generally json encoding is recommended unless using bigints and saving bandwidth is a priority.

 \*\* 0 = no compression, 1 = packet compression, 2 = transport compression.
 Packet compression is about 80% smaller but about 30% slower to unpack.